kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 Then you can provide optional values for the following fields:

 * 'Namespaces to ignore': Filter out namespaces you don't want turned down.
 Namespace turndown will ignore namespaces named `kube-*`, the `default` namespace, and the namespace the Cluster Controller is enabled on.
 Allows multiple namespaces to be ignored in one Action.
-* 'Namespace labels to ignore': Filter out key-alue labels that you don't want turned down.
+* 'Namespace labels to ignore': Filter out key-value labels that you don't want turned down.

 Select _Preview_ to view a list of all namespaces that will be turned down.
 This list is configurable; you can manually check individual namespaces you wish to be ignored.